 In August 2021, we received Breakthrough Designation for the PoNS device as a potential treatment for dynamic gait and balance deficits due to symptoms from stroke, to be used as an adjunct to a supervised therapeutic exercise program in patients 22 years of age and over.
-With Breakthrough Designation received, a clinical trial of PoNS therapy in stroke patients in collaboration with Medical University of South Carolina is planned to commence in 2023 with initial patient enrollments beginning in the second half of 2023.
+With Breakthrough Designation received, a clinical trial of PoNS Therapy in stroke participants in collaboration with Medical University of South Carolina commenced in 2023 with initial patient enrollments beginning in the second half of 2023.
+An open label study to evaluate the therapeutic benefit of PoNS in chronic stroke subjects will start enrolling participants in the first quarter 2024 in three sites in the U.S. and Canada as part of our registrational program for gait and balance deficit due to stroke.
+Enrollment for both studies is expected to be completed by the end of 2024 with a submission to FDA targeted for mid-to-late 2025.